 It is also important to note that many of the studies mentioned above were conducted in laboratory settings outside of human bodies.
 It is not clear whether garlic and its compounds have identical effects in our bodies.

 Most of the garlic supplements available, such as Kyolic, are unlikely to have any antimicrobial effects because allicin gets broken down in a few days after the garlic is processed.
-However, if raw garlic does not suit you well, Allimax is an effective supplement in which the allicin is in a stabilized form.
+However, there is at least one supplement, called Allimax, on the market in which the allicin is in a stabilized form.

 You may also like